botre/anki-decks/src/music-theory.md

 B E A D

-## Bass guitar: how many frets to subtract to find same note on next higher string
+## Bass guitar: how many frets to subtract to find same note (+0 octave) on next higher string

 5

-## Bass guitar: how many frets to add to find same note on next higher string
+## Bass guitar: how many frets to add to find same note (+1 octave) on next higher string

 7

-## Bass guitar: how many frets to subtract to find same note on next lower string
+## Bass guitar: how many frets to subtract to find same note (-1 octave) on next lower string

 7

-## Bass guitar: how many frets to add to find same note on next lower string
+## Bass guitar: how many frets to add to find same note (+0 octave) on next lower string

 5